WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 What Is A Backwater Valve

 A backwater valve is a one-way valve installed in a building’s sewer or drain line to stop sewage or stormwater from flowing backward into the property.
-It usually uses a swing-type flapper that opens for normal discharge and closes when flow reverses to block backflow.[3][6][1]
+It typically uses a flapper, ball, or gate that opens for normal discharge and closes when flow reverses to block backflow.
+Swing-type flappers are common, but other designs exist.

 Backwater valves protect basements, ground-floor fixtures, and sensitive areas from flooding when municipal sewers surcharge or private drains clog.
 Many building codes recommend or require backwater valves on low-lying fixtures at risk of sewer backup.[6][3][1]